 All return air must be filtered.
-Fan coil can be installed with a return-air duct or in a free return application.
-When installed as a ducted return, an insulated cover for the bottom casing opening must be field fabricated.
-When installed as free air return, the space housing the fan coil must be fully sealed except for the the return air connection to the conditioned space.
+Fan coil can be installed in a duct, cased or free return.
+When installed as free air return the space housing the fan coil must be fully sealed except for the the return air connection to the conditioned space.
 Air filters should be located at the return air openings to the fan coil location.